sommerc/cellpose_filter/README.md

 # Cell counting pipeline for brain organoids
 ---
-This repository contains a pipeline for semi-automatic cell and cell positive counting in multi-channel z-stacks.
+This repository contains a pipeline for semi-automatic ROI selectiong and cell (positive) counting in multi-channel z-stacks.

-The pipeline is based on cell segmentation with pretrained deep learning networks [CellPose](http://www.cellpose.org/) and supports images from Zeiss microscopes (.czi, .lsm).
+The pipeline is based on cell segmentation with pre=trained deep learning networks with [CellPose](http://www.cellpose.org/) and supports images from Zeiss microscopes (.czi, .lsm).

  ## Steps